 If this option is not given, no slashpackage support will be provided.

-To understand what this flag is about - and the next three flags too - you should start by reading this page about Unix time, which David Madore wrote after a long and fairly complete discussion we had on the subject.
+To understand what this flag is about - and the next two flags too - you should start by reading this page about Unix time, which David Madore wrote after a long and fairly complete discussion we had on the subject.
 You can also read what DJB says about Unix time.
 Unfortunately, when he says "the POSIX rules are so outrageously dumb (...) that no self-respecting engineer would obey them", DJB is wrong: a lot of people follow the POSIX rules.
 Or maybe he's right... and there are very, very few self-respecting engineers.

 Basically, when you configure a Unix system, there are essentially two ways to deal with your system clock.

-Set flag-clockistai if your system clock is set to TAI-10.
+Use --enable-tai-clock if your system clock is set to TAI-10.
 I generally recommend this setup for computers you have full control on, on which you install and tweak the software your way, like manually administered servers or embedded boxes.
 If you do not run ntpd and do not mind breaking POSIX, it is the sensible choice.

-If this flag is clear, then skalibs will include IPv6 support in the relevant networking functions, if the target architecture supports it.
-The safe option is to let this flag clear.
+If you don't set this option, then skalibs will include IPv6 support in the relevant networking functions if and only if the target architecture supports it.
+This is the default, and it is safe.